astral-sh/ruff/README.md

           Enable automatic additions of noqa directives to failing lines --dummy-variable-rgx <DUMMY_VARIABLE_RGX>
-          Regular expression matching the name of dummy variables -h, --help
+          Regular expression matching the name of dummy variables --target-version <TARGET_VERSION>
+          The minimum Python version that should be supported -h, --help
           Print help information
   -V, --version